grnet/snf-image/docs/interface.rst

   | ``img_id=pithosmap://<slackware-image-map-name>/<size>``

  * **Null backend**:
-   To select the Null back-end and skip the fetching and extraction step, we set ``img_id=null``.
+   To select the Null backend and skip the fetching and extraction step, we set ``img_id=null``.

 .. _image-passwd: